 GriffinSearch is a good starting place if you are looking for books, journal articles, films, and other material available in the library.
 In addition to searching the Giovale Library catalog for physical materials, GriffinSearch finds e-books and articles from several of our databases.

 Find Curriculum Materials

-The Giovale Library is a depository for the Utah State Office of Education.
-Publishers send us textbooks and instructional materials under consideration for state adoption.
+The Giovale Library has a collection of curriculum materials including: textbooks, children's literature, classroom materials.
 This is a great resource for class projects and student teaching.
 You can check out materials for the whole semester.

 The Curriculum Collection is located in the basement of the Giovale Library.
 It can be searched in the catalog or GriffinSearch by selecting Curriculum Collection under location.
 To search the Curriculum Collection, search by keyword or type in the title of a book here:

 Citing your sources helps you avoid plagiarism and shows that you’ve done research to become knowledgeable about your topic.
 Proper citations allow your readers to track down your sources and help them understand how your research is connected to the work of others in your field.
 On this page, you will find guides and tools to help you format citations, and you will learn about what constitutes plagiarism.